minarul24/python/README.md

 # python
-The repo contains all the python projects and exercies
+The repo contains all the python projects and exercises